JadeBolds/BattleBots/README.md

 	public void run() {
 		// Initialization of the robot should be put here

+		// After trying out your robot, try uncommenting the import at the top,
+		// and the next line:

 		 setColors(Color.red,Color.blue,Color.red); // body,gun,radar

 		// Robot main loop